 The assisted living Abbey memory care neighborhood at Montereau provides a secure and calming environment for residents with Alzheimer’s and other forms of dementia.
 Highly trained and certified team members employ specialized and individualized therapeutic programming to respectfully foster more positive daily experiences.
 Oklahoma families find comfort in knowing their loved ones are nurtured to find joy in each moment, in a setting far more innovative than the traditional assisted living and nursing homes.

-Memory Care apartments are available for immediate move-in.
-Please call Jessica Vagin, Abbey Program Manager, at (918) 491-5299 today for special pricing and to schedule a tour.
+Call Jessica Vagin, Abbey Program Manager, at (918) 491-5299 today for special pricing and to schedule a tour.

 In addition, every staff member at Montereau is trained in four hours of CARES ® Dementia Basics TM to understand the unique needs of those with cognitive decline.
 The Abbey Care Partners complete an additional 28 hours of training and are certified Dementia Care Specialists.
 Memory care at The Abbey is also available on a direct admission basis, with no entrance fee requirement.